A Survey on Hypergame Theory: Modelling Misaligned Perceptions and Nested Beliefs for Multi-Agent Systems

 \paragraph{Hypergame Expected Utility} Vane~\citep{vane2000dtgt} introduced hypergame expected utility (HEU) as a bridge between decision theory and game theory.
 HEU incorporates a parameter $g$ -- the ``fear of being outguessed'' -- and the worst-case outcome $G$, defined as the lowest expected utility for the row player.
 Then, given a hyperstrategy $hs$, we define the HEU as:

-The relative performance of hyperstrategies such as MO, PS, and WS varies with the uncertainty parameter $g$, with NEMS becoming increasingly dominant as uncertainty rises.
-The analysis of $g$’s effects -- detailed in~\citep{vane2000dtgt} -- suggests that when agents hold accurate beliefs about their opponent’s strategy, HEU-optimized hyperstrategies can outperform standard equilibrium analysis.
+The relative performance of hyperstrategies such as MO, PS, and WS varies with the uncertainty parameter $g$, with NEMS becoming increasingly dominant as $g$ increases.
+The analysis of $g$’s effects -- detailed in~\citep{vane2000dtgt} -- suggests that when agents hold accurate beliefs about their opponent’s strategy, HEU-optimised hyperstrategies can outperform standard equilibrium analysis.